Carefully read and follow the printed information leaflet from inside your pack. The leaflet will give you more information about your brand of pill.

 Take one tablet every day, at the same time of day.

 If you forget to take a tablet on time, take it as soon as you remember.
-If you are more than 3 hours late and you are taking Micronor®, Norgeston®, or Noriday®, you must also use a condom for the following two days.
-If you are taking Cerazette®, Aizea®, Cerelle®, or Nacrez® and you are more than 12 hours late, you must also use a condom for the following two days.
+If you are more than three hours late and you are taking Micronor®, Norgeston®, or Noriday®, you must also use a condom for the following two days.
+If you are taking a pill containing desogestrel (eg, Cerazette®, Cerelle® or Zelleta®) and you are more than 12 hours late, you must also use a condom for the following two days.

 About progestogen-only contraceptive tablets

-Progestogen-only contraceptive tablets are also known as the 'progestogen-only pill', or the 'mini-pill'.
-It is commonly used when the combined oral contraceptive pill (COCP), which also contains oestrogen, is not suitable.
+Progestogen-only contraceptive tablets are also known as the 'progestogen-only pill' (POP), or the 'mini-pill'.
+The POP is commonly used when the combined oral contraceptive (COC) pill, which also contains oestrogen, is not suitable.
 It can be safely taken if you are breast-feeding.

-Progestogen-only contraceptive tablets contain a progestogen (which is a female sex hormone) similar to the progesterone hormone made naturally by your ovaries.
-Progestogens used in progestogen-only contraceptives include desogestrel, levonorgestrel and norethisterone.
+POP tablets contain a progestogen (which is a female sex hormone) similar to the progesterone hormone made naturally by your ovaries.
+Progestogens used in POPs include desogestrel, levonorgestrel and norethisterone.

-Progestogen-only contraceptives work mainly by thickening the mucus made by the cervix.
+POPs work mainly by thickening the mucus made by the neck of the womb (cervix).
 This makes it very difficult for sperm to travel through the cervix and into the womb in order to fertilise an egg.
 They also affect the lining of the womb so that it does not become thick enough for an egg to attach to and grow.
-It also has some effect on the ovaries, and ovulation (the release of an egg each month) may not occur as often.
+Progestogens also have some effect on the ovaries, and ovulation (the release of an egg each month) may not occur as often.

 Before taking progestogen-only contraceptive tablets